-However, when we walk into the grocery store and are faced not only with the decision of what vegetables and fruits to eat, but….should we buy organic and pay the extra money?
-Or is it a gimmick and not worth it?
+However, when we walk into the grocery store we are faced not only with the decision of what vegetables and fruits to eat, but also we have to choose between organic and conventional produce.
+Should we choose everything organic and pay the extra money?
+Or is “organically grown” a gimmick and not worth it?

 It helps to know what earns a product the right to be labeled “organic.”
 The United States Department of Agriculture has the job of overseeing farms that wish to become certified organic.
 You can read all the technical details at the USDA website, but in short, the department requires that to be stamped organic, food must be grown using their approved methods.

 “These methods integrate cultural, biological, and mechanical practices that foster cycling of resources, promote ecological balance, and conserve biodiversity.
 Synthetic fertilizers, sewage sludge, irradiation, and genetic engineering may not be used,” according to the USDA website.

 These methods do come at a higher cost, of course, but many consumers have decided that extra dollar or two is worth it for what they believe to be better nutrition and fewer chemicals.

 But is organic produce actually more nutritious than conventionally-grown produce?
 Some studies say yes.